CPScript/remote-terminal/README.md

 ---

-## rat-v2
+## rat-v2.py
-Description - This is the same as `bomb-v1` but you can now upload a file from your phone to your pc
+Description - This is the same as `rat-v1.py` but you can now upload and execute a file from your phone to your pc.

 ### How to use
 On your phone using Termux, you can use `nc` (Netcat) to interact with the script: